jh3nd3rs0n/jargyle/README.md

 In `krb5.conf`, a KDC is defined as running at the address `127.0.0.1` on port `12345` with its realm as `EXAMPLE.COM`.
 (In a production environment, the address `127.0.0.1` should be replaced by the actual address or name of the machine of where the KDC resides.
 Also, in a production environment, the realm `EXAMPLE.COM` should be replaced by an actual realm provided by a Kerberos administrator.)

-### 3. 9.
-With External Connections Set Through Another SOCKS Server
+### 4. 10.
+Setting External Connections Through Another SOCKS Server

-You can have Jargyle's external connections set through another SOCKS server.
+You can set Jargyle's external connections through another SOCKS server.
 To have its external connections set through another SOCKS server, you will need to specify the other SOCKS server as a URI in the setting `externalClient.externalServerUri`

 Partial command line example: